travlr-archived/CodeDepot/README.rst

 It will employ modern cutting edge technology for monetization, accounting, reputation, contractual obligation and in the case needed, arbitration.
-The most prominent aim is to incorporate very simple access and functionality directly into the CodeDepot user-interfaces.
+The most prominent aim is to incorporate very simple access and functionality directly into the CodeDepot userinterfaces.
 Unlike current freelance market places, freelancers will be made to feel as equals and not of a second class, as compared to employers.